-To fulfill its mission, Spartanburg Methodist College offers seven degree options.
+To fulfill its mission, Spartanburg Methodist College offers eight degree options.
 The Associate in Arts degree is designed as a transfer degree and provides the general education courses necessary for successful transfer into a bachelor's degree program in liberal arts and education.
-The Associate in Science degree also provides the general education courses necessary for successful transfer into a bachelor's degree program in the sciences, computer science or mathematics.
+The Associate in Science degree also provides the general education courses necessary for successful transfer into a bachelor's degree program in the sciences, computer science, or mathematics.
 The Associate in Criminal Justice degree is designed for individuals already working in the criminal justice field, for individuals interested in careers in that field, and for transfer into a bachelor's degree in Criminal Justice.
 The Associate in Religious Studies degree is designed as a transfer degree for students who plan to earn the baccalaureate degree and also serves those students who plan to work as lay leaders in local church ministry.
 The Associate in Fine Arts degree allows a student to choose an emphasis in music, drama, or art.
 The AFA prepares students to pursue a baccalaureate degree in the fine arts.
 An Associate in Business offers the first two years of general education and business courses that transfer to the bachelor's degree in business.
-A Bachelor of Arts degree is designed to be transferred into from an Associate's degree or its equivalent (60 credit hours).
+The Bachelor of Arts degree is designed to be transferred into from an Associate's degree or its equivalent (60 credit hours).
 In addition to a core of Professional Development courses (18 hours) which all students will take, the student then selects two concentrations (18 credit hours each) from the following: business, English, religion, and history.
-For each of the degree programs, students are assigned full-time academic advisors trained to advise students in the selection of courses and in setting short and long-term academic goals.
+The Bachelor of Business Administration degree is designed to be transferred into from an Associate's degree or its equivalent (60 credit hours).
+In addition to a core of Professional Development courses (18 hours) which all students take, and a core of Business courses (18 hours) which all students take, the student then selects one concentration (18 credit hours each) from the following four tracks: Accounting and Finance, Economics and Finance, Marketing and Sales, and Management and Entrepreneurship.
+For each of the degree programs, students are assigned full-time academic advisors trained to advise students in the selection of courses and in setting short- and long-term academic goals.